Sam Wu

-Samuel Wu (February 19, 1919 – August 19, 2005) was an American photographer of the 1950s and 1960s.
+Samuel Wu (February 19, 1919 – August 19, 2005) was an American photographer during the 1950s and 1960s.

 Wu worked for adult magazines such as Playboy and Modern Man.
-He photographed Playboy centerfolds of Rusty Fisher, Pat Sheehan and Christa Speck.
+He photographed Playboy centerfolds of Rusty Fisher, Pat Sheehan, and Christa Speck.
 He also filmed Pat Sheehan's centerfold and Tania Velia movie pics.
 Glamor Photography Magazine, #5 of 1968 was devoted as Sam Wu Special Issue.

 He was married to Grace Chun-Fan Wu.